CEMSBP CEMS Business Project

-The CEMS Business Projects include a wide range of topics on various pressing business challenges, such as the increased need for sustainability, digitalization, international expansion, innovative business models and new forms of collaboration.
+The CEMS Business Projects include a wide range of topics on various pressing business challenges, such as sustainability, digitalisation, international expansion, innovative business models and new forms of collaboration.
 The aim is to ensure that the business projects appeal to the interest of students of varied backgrounds.
 Topics are also relevant to NHH's course offerings.

-- To learn more about team processes and your own individual role in teams
+- team processes and your own individual role in teams

 - Kick-Off / Business Project Partners presentations day

-- Seminar on Project Management ¿ Project outline meeting with Corporate / Social Partner Mentor
+- Project outline meeting with Corporate / Social Partner Mentor

 - Mid-term report meeting with Academic Mentor